ljwagerfield/ljwagerfield.github.io/README.md

 # Lean Startup - Notes

-This repository contains rough notes taken from various sources, but is largely underpinned by the works of:
+Personal notes on managing a 'lean startup'.
+This content is largely derived from the works of:

 -   The Lean Startup (E. Ries, 2011)